• Skip to primary navigation

 Make Dough

-• In a bowl, add yeast, then mix 1 teaspoon sugar and milk.
-Set aside for 10 minutes until bubble and foamy.
+• In a bowl, add the yeast and milk, then mix in 1 teaspoon of the sugar.
+Set aside for 10 minutes until it is bubbly and foamy.

 • In a separate bowl, mix the salt, remaining sugar, egg yolk, shortening, butter and flour.
 Stir to incorporate the ingredients.